Minauras/Minauras/README.md

-## Hi, I am Nara alias Minauras (pronouns: they/she)
+## Hi, I am Nara alias Minauras (pronouns: she/they)

 I have an MSc in Electrical Engineering from EPFL Switzerland, and I am specialized in Embedded Systems and Computer Vision.

-I am currently employed as an Electronics Engineer at [Oratek](https://oratek.com/).
+I am currently employed as an Embedded Software Engineer at [Oratek](https://oratek.com/).

 ### Projects
 * The code from my 2021 Master's Thesis at [Idiap Research Institute](https://github.com/idiap) entitled [Deep Learning Methods For Digital Holography In An Embedded System](https://github.com/Minauras/deepdefresneling) has been published under the open source BSD-2 License.